Kokborok orthography: Kokborok script

-Kokborok has an original script known as Koloma which is not in popular use.
+Kokborok has an original script known as Koloma or Aima which is not in popular use.
 Since the 19th century the Kingdom of Twipra used the Bengali script for writing in Kokborok.

 The Latin script started to be used for writing Kokborok during the former British empire that ruled Tripura.
 Since the independence of India from the British Empire (followed by the separation of Bangladesh, but the merger of Tripura with India, and not with Bangladesh or with Burma), the Latin script is being promoted by non-governmental organisations.
 The Tripura Tribal Areas Autonomous District Council (TTAADC) government had made regulations in 1992 and 2000 for adoption of Latin script in the school education system in its areas.